Update on mpox: sleeping or hiding?

 The risk of future outbreaks during 2023 is impossible to predict because of significant gaps in our understanding of the 2022 epidemic.

 Vaccine programmes only provided partial protection on a population level and vaccine efficacy was barely tested as case numbers were already falling due to early behavioural changes.
-Part of the decline is also being attributed to natural immune responses in those who were exposed but it is unclear how long either natural or vaccine induced immunity will last, with some studies suggesting that boosters might be needed within 6–24 months.
+Part of the decline is also being attributed to natural immune responses in those who were exposed but it is unclear how long either natural or vaccine induced immunity will last, with some studies suggesting that boosters might be needed within 6 to 24 months.

 Unfortunately, mpox is likely to still continue in some countries, especially in central Africa where there is still no access to treatment or vaccines.
 There is also the potential for local outbreaks to occur, perhaps linked to international travel.